getyoti/yoti-node-sdk-sandbox/README.md

 * Point the Yoti client at the sandbox by setting environment variable `YOTI_CONNECT_API` to https://api.yoti.com/sandbox/v1

-Please do not open the pem file as this might corrupt the key and you will need to create a new application.
+Please do not open the pem file as this might corrupt the key and you will need to recreate the keys on the Yoti Hub.

 ```javascript
 const { SandboxProfileClientBuilder } = require('@getyoti/sdk-sandbox');